-Baby Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment
+Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 After becoming a mother, I gradually became familiar with my baby’s Poop.
 I learned quickly what was normal and what wasn’t when it came to smell, frequency, and color.
-But when I caught the first whiff of something fishy in my baby’s diaper, I panicked.
+But when I caught the first whiff of something fishy in my baby’s diaper, I panicked. suddenly Baby’s Poop Smells Like Fish Was something wrong with my breastmilk?
+Could he have an infection?
+As an anxious new Mom, a million worries swirled through my mind.

 Because let’s be honest, as moms, we get up close and personal with enough dirty diapers to become poop experts!
 So if your baby’s poop smells like fish, don’t fret.
 Here’s my guide to deciphering what’s normal and what’s not when it comes to your little one’s smelly poop.